chimukaC7/learning-nginx-2492317/Ch02/02_03-configure-locations-part-2/README.md

         # the first file or directory that matches gets processed
         # if no items in the list match then the last item in the list is used as URI or an error code
 		try_files $uri $uri/ =404;
+        # The try_files directive gives NGINX a list of files or directories to look for, relative to the location.
+The first file or directory that matches gets processed.
+If no items in the list match, then the last item in the list is used as a URI or an error code.
 	}

 	location /images {